emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites UI and player are both good, feel modern. ✔️
 1. Site is lacking subtitle features. ❌
 1. It has movies, shows and anime. ✔️
-1. Site tracks last thing watched, but is otherwise lacking watchlists and history. ❌
+1. Site tracks last thing watched, but is otherwise lacking watch lists and history. ❌
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️